 1. Pride on the Big Screen

-Last November, the 30th edition of the festival Chérites-Chéris celebrated the best of queer cinema in the MK2 cinemas of Paris.
-A few months later, the festival is back to take the reins for a special evening during the Pride Week, reaffirming the seventh art as an essential vector for political and social struggles.
-It’s happening on June 24 at Hasard Ludique, a hybrid third place on the Petite Ceinture, featuring a screening of LGBTQIA+ short films – fictions, documentaries, hybrid narratives – showcasing diverse identities.
-An evening with a pay-what-you-wish entry, open to everyone, followed by a discussion between artists, associations, and viewers. ;
+Last November, the 30th edition of the Chérites-Chéris festival celebrated the best in queer cinema at the MK2 cinemas in Paris.
+A few months later, the festival is back in charge for a special evening in honor of the Pride Week, reaffirming the seventh art as an essential vector of political and social struggles.
+This will take place on June 24 at Hasard Ludique, a hybrid third place in the Petite Ceinture, where a screening of LGBTQIA+ short films – including fictions, documentaries, and hybrid stories – will showcase diverse identities.
+It's a pay-what-you-can evening open to everyone, followed by a discussion with artists, organizations, and audience members. ;

 Fier·es on the Big Screen